browserengineering/book/book/skipped.md

 browser this becomes even more complex, with fancy compositing systems, graphics process security sandboxing, and various platform-specific font and OS compositing integrations.
-And there is a whole lot of additional effort to implementation lower-level JavaScript-exposed APIs like [Canvas], [WebGL], and [WebGPU].
+And there is a whole lot of additional effort to implement lower-level JavaScript-exposed APIs like [Canvas], [WebGL], and [WebGPU].

 [Canvas]: https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API